-In FY 2019, OVW will accept the following types of applications for this program:
+In FY 2019, OVW will accept the following types of applications for this program from the following:

 New: applicants that have never received funding under this program or whose previous funding expired more than 12 months ago.

 Continuation: applicants that have an existing or recently closed (within the last 12 months) award under this program.
 Continuation funding is not guaranteed.